-TABLE OF CONTENTS Brief Description of Portfolio Company Portfolio Company Transtelco, Inc. Transtelco, Inc. (the "Company") provides data and voice telecom services over its wholly-owned high capacity network spanning approximately 6,000 route miles and over 238,000 fiber miles reaching 18 metro markets, connecting to 1,755 on-net locations.
+Portfolio Company Brief Description of Portfolio Company Transtelco, Inc. Transtelco, Inc. (the "Company") provides data and voice telecom services over its wholly-owned high capacity network spanning approximately 6,000 route miles and over 238,000 fiber miles reaching 18 metro markets, connecting to 1,755 on-net locations.
 The Company provides (i) Dedicated Internet Protocol Access, (ii) Transport Services, (iii) Colocation, (iv) Spectrum Leasing, and (v) Voice Services under multi-year contracts to large carrier and enterprise customers in the U.S. and Mexico such as 3M, CenturyLink, Emerson, Foxconn, General Transmissions, Google, Hewlett-Packard, Lear Corporation, Level 3, Tyco and Verizon.
-United Road Towing, Inc. United Road Towing, Inc. (the "Company") is the largest integrated towing company in the United States.
+United Road Towing, Inc. United Road Towing, Inc. (the "Company") is the largest integrated Ċ, towing company in the United States.
 The Company provides a complete range of towing, vehicle storage and vehicle auction services through a network of 53 operating locations across 9 states.
 Untangle, Inc. Untangle, Inc. ("UT", or the "Company") is a provider of network security software and services for small to medium businesses as well as K-12 and community college educational platforms.
 Based in Sunnyvale, CA, the Company employs 40 people and services over 50,000 accounts representing over two million people.
 UT's products are focused on multi-function firewall and Internet management solutions designed to meet the network policy demands of organizations of various sizes.
-Velocity Pooling Vehicle LLC Velocity Pooling Vehicle LLC, comprised of Motorsport Aftermarket Group ("MAG") and Tucker Rocky compete in the \$3.1B parts and accessories sub segment of the larger \$12.7B U.S. motorcycle market.
+Velocity Pooling Vehicle LLC Velocity Pooling Vehicle LLC, comprised of Motorsport velocity rooming venicit EEG Aftermarket Group ("MAG") and Tucker Rocky compete in the \$3.1B parts and accessories sub segment of the larger \$12.7B U.S. motorcycle market.
 MAG is a leading manufacturer and is comprised of a group of highly recognizable brands serving nearly all product categories in the powersports aftermarket industry, including both on-road and off-road segments.
 Tucker Rocky is a leading distributor of proprietary and sourced brands to a variety of dealers and retailers.
-Water Capital USA, Inc. ("Water Capital") operates a capital Water Capital USA, Inc. equipment leasing and a receivables financing business.
+Water Capital USA, Inc. Water Capital USA, Inc. ("Water Capital") operates a capital Water Capitar 05/4, inc. equipment leasing and a receivables financing business.
 Water Capital originates and monetizes portfolios of equipment leases and servicing receivables from creditworthy businesses.
-Wheels Up Partners LLC Wheels Up Partners, LLC is the first membership based private aviation club.
+Wheels Up Partners LLC Wheels Up Partners, LLC is the first membership based private wheels op Faithers LLC aviation club.
 Founded in 2013 by former CEO of Marquis Jets, Kenny Dichter, the Company charges members a one time initiation fee with annual dues thereafter.
-Members are granted access to a closed fleet of newly redesigned King Air 350i turboprop aircrafts, with no upfront block purchase or minimum flying required.
-Window Products, Inc. (the "Company") founded in 1989, is a Window Products, Inc. leading vinyl window manufacturer in the Pacific Northwest of the U.S. with a focus on the Washington and Oregon markets.
-The turn sell to builders and contractors.

-Company's products primarily consist of vinyl windows sold through a diverse network of over 1,500 window dealers which in
+Members are granted access to a closed fleet of newly redesigned King Air 350i turboprop aircrafts, Window Products, Inc. with no upfront block purchase or minimum flying required.
+Window Products, Inc. (the "Company") founded in 1989, is a willdow Products, Ilic. leading vinyl window manufacturer in the Pacific Northwest of the U.S. with a focus on the Washington and Oregon markets.
+The Company's products primarily consist of vinyl windows sold through a diverse network of over 1,500 window dealers which in turn sell to builders and contractors.